LeCorb/bantheinternet.org/README.md

 # bantheinternet.org
 This is an experiment to build an idiot test.
-A questionnaire that will determine: 1.
-How stupid you are.
-2. How stupid you are.
+A questionnaire that will determine how stupid you are.